Henry-H-W/looney-tuney/README.md

 - We found that a loss around 0.2 - 0.4 is a good balance of structure & variation without overfitting.
 - If you're worried about overfitting, run your dataset and generated midis through `overfit_check.py` which determines if the note distributions of your generated midi match any tracks from the dataset.
 - The `python-rtmidi` library needs <a href="https://visualstudio.microsoft.com/visual-cpp-build-tools/">Microsoft C++ Build Tools</a> installed to run
-- `keyboard_to_midi.py` takes a keyboard's input and turns it into a midi file for demonstration purposes
+- `keyboard_to_midi.py` takes a keyboard's input and turns it into a midi file for demonstration purposes.
+- `midi_to_audio.py` records the audible file in 120bpm.
+This means, if the input midi is intended to be played with another bpm, the playbck may not sound correct.
 - `audio_to_spectrogram.py` produces a spectrogram of any wav or mp3 file

 ## License